vanchinathan-Cloud/cloud-Network-portfolio/03-multi-tier-app-alb-asg/README.md

 Each tier sits in its own layer of the VPC, with security groups enforcing that traffic only flows one tier to the next — never skipping a layer or reaching the database directly from the internet.

 # Why This Pattern
-1.Scalability — the ASG adds/removes EC2 instances automatically based on load, instead of running a fixed, potentially oversized (or undersized) fleet.
+1. Scalability — the ASG adds/removes EC2 instances automatically based on load, instead of running a fixed, potentially oversized (or undersized) fleet.
 2. High availability — resources are spread across multiple Availability Zones (AZs), so a single AZ failure doesn't take the app down.
 3. Security by layering — only the ALB is internet-facing; app servers and database are never directly reachable from the public internet.
 4. Decoupled tiers — web/app tier and database tier can be scaled,patched, and secured independently.

 # Core Components